 Moving?
 The best time to get organized is while you're packing!
-And the best time to start your organizational systems is when you're unpacking.
-Downsizing and don't know what to bring?
-I will help you through all of it.
+Decluttering and organized packing will make the unpacking easier to manage and allow for systems to be set up easier.
+Downsizing and don't know what to bring, what to sell or what to do?
+I will help you through

 How it Works

 This is your time to tell me about you and your space.
 What are you needing help with?
 I will answer your questions and explain the organizing process.

 2 - Schedule a Session

 Approximately the first 30 minutes of the first session will be a consultation consisting of you showing me the area(s) you need help with.
 We will talk about what isn't working, who is involved with the space, what your goals are, etc and I will take necessary notes and measurements for possible storage solutions.
 Once we determine your priorities and goals, we will create a plan to match your timeframe and needs.
 Then it's time to dig in!